How to Win Friends and Influence People by Dale Carnegie

 We all know that business is built on people, not just internally – in terms of employees and directors – but also externally – in terms of customers and suppliers – therefore, being able to manage those relationships in a positive way is paramount.

 Although this book is very valuable for entrepreneurs, we all have relationships to manage, such as spouse, family, colleagues, boss or even some random person at a customer service checkout.
-Therefore, this book is useful for anyone.
+Therefore, this book is useful to anyone.

 How to Win Friends and Influence People was first published in 1937, but it has been re-wrote a few times in order to bring the examples that it uses up to date.